 Non-Christians tend to see Christianity as an utterly boring, rigid way of life.
-However, Jesus Christ Himself says He came to give His disciples abundant life (John 10:10).
-Richard Ritenbaugh reveals the big 'secret' in living the abundant life.
+However, Jesus says He came to give His disciples abundant life.
+Here's how.

 The peace (or thank) offering was the most commonly given in ancient Israel.
 It pictures God, the priest, and the offerer in satisfying fellowship.